amygdala/code-snippets/ml/kubeflow-pipelines/README_github_summ.md

 ### __What you'll build__

 In this codelab, you will build a web app that summarizes GitHub issues using Kubeflow Pipelines to train and serve a model.
-It is based on the walkthrough provided in the  [Kubeflow Examples repo](https://github.com/kubeflow/examples/tree/master/github_issue_summarization).
 Upon completion, your infrastructure will contain:

 * A Kubernetes Engine cluster with default Kubeflow installation
 * A pipeline that performs distributed training of a Tensor2Tensor model on GPUs